 In rural India, many important characteristics, such as equity and inclusiveness, have been ignored for many decades (Mosse, 2018).
-Even though women constitute nearly half of the total population in India, they are often excluded from the politics and public representation (Kumar, Dhamija, & Dhamija, 2016).
+Even though women constitute nearly half of the total population in India, they are often excluded from local participation and public representation (Kumar, Dhamija, & Dhamija, 2016).

 The Indian Constitution provides for the principle of gender equality in its preamble, and women’s equality is provided as a fundamental right.
 The constitution places obligations on the state to foster the same as part of its fundamental duty and to provide a definitive direction through well-thought-out policies and directions.
 However, there is still a long way to go even after more than seventy years of independence.
 Each day, the media is full of stories of atrocities against women.
 These issues are concentrated more in areas and communities that still accept the age-old concept of male superiority.
 The social and economic structure in rural India has not changed much over the years.
 Underemployment, casteism, and lack of education have a major role to play in the marginalization of women, particularly in rural areas.

 The gender disparity, especially in rural India, is a glaring and grim reminder of the still rampant problem of gender discrimination.
 Women still have issues concerning financial exclusion and the lack of education opportunities, medical care, sanitation facilities, and more.